VladaAlek/small_basketball_game/README.md

 [PX to REM conversion method](https://www.youtube.com/watch?v=crVDQf7T0d4&t=985s "PX to REM conversion method")

+[Audiotrimer](https://audiotrimmer.com/ "Audiotrimer") to reduce the lenght of the audio material

 Mozilla Dev-Tool color picker

 Source for the audio files in the index.html file